abiaad/PASImageView/README.md

 ## License

-PAImageView is available under the MIT license.
+PASImageView is available under the MIT license.